The Saga of the Machines

 She came back to the production site with good news, we were going to be getting two new machines.
 They would work in tandem to measure out and bag all our single component items with little human oversight.
-The idea was that what currently took us 15 hours every week would soon take 15 hours every 6 months to accomplish.
-Now all we had to do was wait.
-Each machine is made specifically with the buyers needs in mind and tested to make sure it works as it should.
-We sent hundreds of dollars worth of product to Pennsylvania where our machine was being tested and set back easy in out seats knowing in 6 or 8 months we would never have to weigh another beef base by hand.
+The idea was that what currently took us 15 hours every week would soon take 15 hours every 6 months.
+Now, all we had to do was wait.
+Each machine is made specifically with the buyer’s needs in mind and tested to make sure it works as it should.
+We sent hundreds of dollars worth of product to Pennsylvania where our machine was being tested.
+We sat back easy in our seats knowing in 6 or 8 months we would never have to weigh another beef base by hand.

-Finally when the day came to see our machines in person for the first time we went to California to get a little bit of training.
+Finally, when the day came to see our machines in person for the first time we went to California to get a little bit of training.
 This is where the problems started.
-Sixty pounds of vegetable base in hand we arrived eager to see some magic.
+Sixty pounds of the vegetable base in hand we arrived eager to see some magic.
 We couldn’t get the vegetable base to work.
-One bag would weigh 17 grams, then the next 25 grams, then 10, then 27, then 16, it was all over the place.
-At one point Lacey asked “Did you pay yet?
-Can we just leave it here?”.
-It had been paid for.
-Panic subsided once we finally got it dialed down within a gram of what it should be three bags in a row.
+One bag would weigh 17 grams, then the next 25 grams, then 10, then 27, then 16.
+It was all over the place.
+At one point Lacey asked, “Did you pay yet?
+Can we just leave it here?”
+Unfortunately, it had been paid for.
+Luckily, The panic subsided once we finally got it dialed down within a gram of what it should be three bags in a row.

-When the machines were shipped to our production facility in Thorp, Washington they didn’t even fit through the door to our warehouse, it was 1 cm too tall.
+When the machines were shipped to our production facility in Thorp, Washington they didn’t even fit through the door to our warehouse.
+They were 1 cm too tall!
 After getting creative and removing the trim from around the door we squeezed it into the warehouse and found it a nice home out of the way.
-There it sat unassuming in a corner for almost 3 more weeks until we finally got the right type of electricity (this was another debacle in itself).
+There it sat unassumingly in a corner for almost 3 more weeks until we finally got the right type of electricity (this was another debacle in itself).

 After we got electricity the problems with the machines were just getting started.
 We couldn’t get anything to work.
-We tried different products, different revolutions, different heights of the auger, different types of agitation and nothing gave us consistent weights for more that a few bags at a time.
-Finally after Ninon talked the sales man’s ear off he told us that he would stop by during his personal time on his way to Seattle and get it working for us.
+We tried different products, different revolutions, different heights of the auger, different types of agitation, and nothing gave us consistent weights for more than a few bags at a time.
+Finally, after Ninon talked the salesman’s ear off he told us that he would stop by during his personal time on his way to Seattle and get it working for us.

 He spent six hours without so much as a bathroom break trying to get our machines to work before he told us what we already knew in the back of our minds, something was wrong.
 The machines that we had just spent thousands of dollars and countless hours of time on did not work.
 Then the hardest part started, convincing the producers that there was in fact something wrong with the machine other than our incompetence.

 We tried everything that they asked, we took videos and explained over and over what was happening.
 Finally exasperated they asked us to send, for the second time, hundreds of dollars worth of product to their testing facility.
-At the testing facility they found out that they sent us the wrong tooling from the get go.
-We had been trying to shove a round peg into a square hole for weeks, no for months and it would never have happened if they had actually tested the products we had sent almost a year earlier.
+At the testing facility, they found out that they sent us the wrong tooling from the get-go.
+We had been trying to shove a round peg into a square hole for week-no-for months.
+It would never have happened if they had actually tested the products we had sent almost a year earlier.